what Age Do Most Dentists Retire

 2. Practice Ownership Adds Responsibility

 Owning a dental practice can be a path to great income, but it also comes with overhead, staff management, and daily decision-making.
 Many dentists feel tied to the business until they’ve either sold it or structured a gradual exit.
-And many don’t fully realize how long it takes to transition out of ownership until it’s crunch time.
+If you’re curious about what age do most dentists retire, understanding this timeline can help you plan your transition more effectively, as many don’t fully realise how long it takes to exit ownership until it’s crunch time.

 3. No Forced Retirement Plan